Bobberty/MTASTS-EXIM-PERL/README.md

 ### A few notes:
 Gmail.com works perfectly as "enforced".

 Outlook.com and Office365.com works as "testing" without a TLSRPT.

 Yahoo.com works as "testing" with a TLSRPT.

 NBC.com seems to use a wildcard in their DNS server to allow *.nbc.com TXT to respond with "inbound".
 It may create failures in the MAIL::STS module.
+Can someone fix Comcast/NBC?

 My distros LWP defaults to the system root certificates.
 This may need to be adjusted for your system.

+Exim has a an experimental LMDB lookup.
+This may reduce the need of the getmx script.

 ### Exim Configs: